 My coaching is always free.The private accountability group, the exclusive personal development, the goal setting exercises and our one-on-one weekly check-ins are completely FREE to you.
 The results from these challenge groups are just amazing and I just love to help people live healthier, become more fit and happier.
 If you would be interested to participate in one of my groups please complete my application.
 Much Love, Madelyn

-Beachbody On Demand All Access Challenge Pack The Annual All-Access Beachbody On Demand Challenge Pack & Membership which provides total access to every program available on Beachbody ON Demand, plus future releases.
+Beachbody On Demand All Access Challenge Pack The Annual All-Access Beachbody On Demand Challenge Pack & Membership provides you with total access to every program available on Beachbody On Demand, plus future releases.
 So that means that every single program Beachbody has ever created from […]

 She lost 60 pounds with just 30-minute workouts!

 “I was scared to invest my money in something that I wasn’t sure was going to work, but I was even more scared to continue living trapped in a body I didn’t recognize.
 Everything in my life was suffering as a result of how I was treating myself.
 I was depressed.
 My relationship and friendships were suffering.
 I didn’t want to go anywhere or do anything.
 I was terribly impatient and tired all the time which affected me keeping up with my kids.
 I avoided any kind of social gatherings in fear I would run into people that had not seen me in a long time.
 I put everyone before me and it showed.
 What I emotionally ate in private, I wore in public.
 I was overwhelmed with how far I had to go and it kept me from starting.